Sourdough Focaccia

 14. To make the spread: Stir together the ricotta, honey, and salt.

-15. Serve the focaccia warm or at room temperature, accompanied by the spread; it's best the same day it's made.
+15. Serve the sourdough focaccia warm or at room temperature, accompanied by the spread; it's best the same day it's made.
 You can freeze any leftover focaccia and reheat defrosted slices in a toaster or 350°F oven, just until warmed through.

 Tips from our Bakers